At The Long Eaton School, we pride ourselves on our relationship with parents and carers.

 - Or contact: Police 101 (999 in an emergency)

 The relaxed atmosphere of holidays can also lead to young people lowering their guard.
 Please continue to talk to the young people in your care about online and social media safety and encourage them to share any concerns that they have about any contacts they receive.
 CEOP have an excellent website called “Think u know” which can be accessed on https://www.thinkuknow.co.uk/parents/.

 Assemblies and Theme of the Week

 Each year group has an assembly once a week during the tutor period at the beginning of the day.
-Assemblies are held in the Main Hall, led by the Achievement Leader or a member of the School Leadership Team.
-Students report directly to the Hall at the start of the day, where they are registered by their tutor.
-A published Theme for the Week underpins the assemblies and provides a focus for tutor work.
-Themes reflect SMSC and British Values, together with the school's commitment to Global Learning.
+Assemblies are held in the Main Hall, led by the Year Manager or a member of the School Leadership Team.
+A Theme for the Week underpins the assemblies and provides a focus for tutor work.
+Themes reflect SMSC and British Values, together with the school’s commitment to Global Learning.

 We endeavour to stay open in all circumstances, but there will be rare occasions on which we are forced to close the school for some or all of our students, for example in cases of extreme winter weather.
 If this should be necessary, we will use all means possible to inform students and parents as soon as we can.
 These will include: